 Traffic Light Dataset in SOUTH Korea

-In contrast to Europe and USA, most traffic lights for vehicles in South Korea at intersections are a type of horizontal layouts and they are installed as side-pillar horizontal types.
-A traffic light can have three or four signals and one signal consist of a 355 mm x 355 mm black box with colored bulbs.
+In contrast to Europe and the USA, most TLs for vehicles in South Korea at intersections have a horizontal layout and are installed as side-pillar horizontal types.
+A TL can have three or four signals and one signal consists of a 355 mm x 355 mm black box with colored bulbs.
 The diameter of the bulb is 300 mm.
-There are two types of the bulb: circle and arrow.
-The circle bulb indicates green, red, and yellow, whereas, the arrow bulb represents left turn.
-There are two combinations for the three bulb traffic light and there is one type for the four bulb traffic light.
-The traffic light status can be green, yellow, red, green + left turn, and red + left turn.
+There are two types of bulbs: a circle and an arrow.
+The circle bulb indicates green, red, and yellow, whereas the arrow bulb represents a left turn.
+There are two combinations for the three bulb TL, and there is one type for the four bulb TL.
+The TL status can be green, yellow, red, green + left turn, and red + left turn.

 Traffic Light Dataset in South Korea (TL-Seoul)

 A traffic light recognition is one of the challenging parts for autonomous driving.
 Unfortunately, there is no public dataset for South Korea.
 In addition, the type of TL in South Korea is horizontal as opposed to the TLs in Europe and the US.
 Furthermore, road conditions in South Korea might be one of the toughest environments to recognize TLs due to the background complexity and great amount of clutter in dense urban settings.
 To stimulate relevant research activities in our country and bring the attention of many researchers from other countries, we built our TL dataset of Seoul in South Korea.
 Seoul is the capital city, with a 0.6 percent area of South Korea and 20 % people (9.7 million) residents.
 Seoul consists of a total of 25 districts, and each district has an independent district office.
 The dataset consists of images acquired along a route between the 25 district offices.